ga-curriculum/universal-resources/deployment/django-deployment/README.md

 > # catcollector is the project name
 > ```

 Gunicorn is now responsible for running our app when we're deployed to heroku.
-This is a production WSGI server that Django wants to run in outside of our development environments.
+This is a production WSGI server that Django will run in outside of our development environments.

 ### Push your code to GitHub